|March 28, 2017|

-|5/3/2016 12:00 AM|
+|3/28/2017 12:00 AM|

 DOE is seeking information, comments, feedback, and recommendations from interested parties for future work scope areas for the major NE-funded research programs in the following R&D areas:

-- Fuel Cycle Research and Development (FC R&D) Program
+1. Fuel Cycle Research and Development (FC R&D) Program

-- Nuclear Energy Advanced Modeling and Simulation (NEAMS) Program
+3. Nuclear Energy Advanced Modeling and Simulation (NEAMS) Program

 DOE is also seeking information, comments, feedback, and recommendations from interested parties to determine what capabilities that support research, training and technology demonstration, are of high interest to the nuclear research community.
 In addition to receiving feedback on the aforementioned capabilities, DOE seeks input on other high priority nuclear energy-related infrastructure needs, including information on the potential benefit, location, funding model, and feasibility of establishing, maintaining, and operating such facilities.

-Responses must be received by Thursday, May 13, 2016, to be considered for FY 2017 workscopes.
+Responses must be received by Saturday, May 13, 2017, to be considered for FY 2018 workscopes.